Salmon Walk, Spring Creek

 Outing Details + Route

-Hike Rating: This is a moderate, ~2-3 mile hike on old roads and through grassy meadows.
+Hike Rating: This is a moderate, ~2 mile hike.
+Portions will be on established trails and through grassy meadows.

 Elevation gain/loss: There is very little elevation gain/loss on this hike.